pantheon-systems/documentation/source/docs/articles/guide-publishing-workflow.md

   - **Associated Links**: Have a Sprint.ly task?
 Reference it.
     - ex: completes item:92 draft
   - **Review Needed**: Be clear about what you expect to come from this request.
 If you would like feedback, tag who should review it and what should happen next.
-  - **Merge Instructions**: Tag who should be merging this request.
-If you requested review from an editor, request a different editor to merge.

-If a request is issued to create a dialogue between contributors, include the prefix **WIP** indicating that the PR is a work in progress.
+  - If a request is issued to create a dialogue between contributors, include the prefix **WIP** indicating that the PR is a work in progress.
 This will help moderators know what's ready and what's not ready to go into production.

+### Merge Instructions

+When the doc has received a +1 from a founder and editor.
+Merge and publish it.
+Delete the branch.
+Any fixes noticed after the fact will enter a normal update workflow.